Keith Vaz: Nadhmi Auchi

 In 2001, it was revealed that Vaz had assisted Anglo-Iraqi billionaire Nadhmi Auchi in his attempts to avoid extradition to France.
 Opposition MPs called for an investigation into what one dubbed "Hinduja Mark II".

-Auchi was wanted for questioning by French police for his alleged role in the notorious Elf Aquitaine fraud scandal which led to the arrest of a former French Foreign Minister.
+Auchi was wanted for questioning by French police for his alleged role in the Elf Aquitaine fraud scandal which led to the arrest of a former French Foreign Minister.
 The warrant issued by French authorities in July 2000 accused Auchi of "complicity in the misuse of company assets and receiving embezzled company assets".
 It also covered Auchi's associate Nasir Abid and stated that, if found guilty of the alleged offences, both men could face 109 years in jail.

 Vaz was a director of the British arm of Auchi's corporation, General Mediterranean Holdings (GMH), whose previous directors had included Lords Steel and Lamont, and Jacques Santer.
 Vaz used his political influence on GMH's behalf; this included a party in the Park Lane Hilton to celebrate the 20th anniversary of GMH on 23 April 1999, where Lord Sainsbury presented Auchi with a painting of the House of Commons signed by Tony Blair, the Opposition leaders, and over 100 other leading British politicians.
 Lord Sainsbury later told The Observer that he did this "as a favour for Keith Vaz".
 In May 1999, Vaz resigned his post as a director after he was appointed a Minister.
 In a statement to The Observer, a GMH spokesman said that Vaz had been invited to become a GMH director in January 1999, yet company accounts showed Vaz as a director for the financial year ending December 1998.

 Labour confirmed in May 2001 that Auchi had called Vaz at home about the arrest warrant to ask him for advice.
 A spokesman said that Vaz "made some factual inquiries to the Home Office about the [extradition] procedure."
 This included advising Auchi to consult his local MP.
 The spokesman stressed that Vaz acted properly at all times and was often contacted by members of Britain's ethnic communities for help.
 In a Commons answer to Liberal Democrat MP Norman Baker earlier the same month Vaz confirmed that "details of enquiries by Mr Auchi have been passed to the Home Office".